 If the model fails to be found acceptable by a majority vote for any one standard, the model shall not be found acceptable and the appeal of the modeling organization shall have failed.
 In this regard, the findings of the Commission shall be final.
 The modeling organization shall be required to wait until after the next revision or review of the standards before requesting the Commission to review its model.

 F. Discovery of Differences in a Model after a Model has been Determined to be Acceptable by the Commission.
-If the modeling organization discovers any differences between the model as found acceptable by the Commission and the model as provided to and used by its clients, the modeling organization shall without delay notify the Commission in writing describing the differences and the impact on flood loss costs and flood probable maximum loss levels.
+If the modeling organization discovers any differences between the model as found acceptable by the Commission and the model as used by its clients, the modeling organization shall without delay notify the Commission in writing describing the differences and the impact on flood loss costs and flood probable maximum loss levels.
 The notification shall be accompanied by Form VF-3, Flood Mitigation Measures Range of Changes in Flood Damage, Form AF-1, Zero Deductible Personal Residential Standard Flood Loss Costs, Form AF-4, Flood Output Ranges, and Form AF-6, Flood Probable Maximum Loss for Florida.

 The modeling organization shall state the level of the differences based on the classification scheme below as either Type I, Type II, or Type III differences.

 For purposes of complying with this requirement, a “difference” is anything that results in a model not being exactly the same as the model found acceptable by the Commission under the standards as adopted in this Flood Standards Report of Activities, but does not include interim model updates/revisions as addressed in VI.
 Review by the Commission, G. Interim Model Updates after a Model has been Determined to be Acceptable by the Commission, updates to geographical data or other interim data updates as addressed in VI.
 Review by the Commission, H. Interim Updates to Geographical or Other Data after a Model has been Determined to be Acceptable by the Commission, model updates as addressed in VI.
-Review by the Commission, J. Model Update for Consistency of Hurricane and Flood Loss Models after the Model has been Determined to be Acceptable by the Commission, or other developmental revisions to the model that are of the nature that would be appropriately reviewed according to the standards and procedures in the next Flood Standards Report of Activities scheduled for publication in 2021.
+Review by the Commission, J. Model Update for Consistency of Hurricane and Flood Models after the Model has been Determined to be Acceptable by the Commission, or other developmental revisions to the model that are of the nature that would be appropriately reviewed according to the standards and procedures in the next Flood Standards Report of Activities scheduled for publication in 2021.

 Upon receipt of the modeling organization’s notification and documentation as specified above, the Chair shall consult with at least three members of the Professional Team in order to investigate, determine, and verify the impact of the differences as reported by the modeling organization.